mk-fg/feedjack/README.md

 * [feedparser 4.1+](https://code.google.com/p/feedparser/)

 * (optional, recommended) [pytz](http://pythonhosted.org/pytz/) - required by
-	Django in some cases, facilitates correct handling/interpretation of the timezones.
+	Django in some cases, facilitates correct handling/interpretation of timezones.

 * (optional) [lxml](http://lxml.de) - used for html mangling in some themes